wdullaer/wdullaer.github.io/_posts/2015-12-19-Disable-Right-Click-Zone.md

 ## Disable for all sessions
 To disable the right click zone permanently follow these steps:

-1. Copy the Synaptics configuration to a new file to prevent a package update from overwriting your changes
+1. Move the Synaptics configuration to a new file to prevent a package update from overwriting your changes

     ```bash
-    cp /usr/share/X11/xorg.conf.d/50-synaptics /usr/share/X11/xorg.conf.d/40-synaptics
+    mv /usr/share/X11/xorg.conf.d/50-synaptics /usr/share/X11/xorg.conf.d/40-synaptics
     ```

-2. Add the following lines to `/usr/share/X11/xorg.conf.d/40-synaptics` to disable the right click zone
+2. Comment out the `Default clickpad buttons` block in `/usr/share/X11/xorg.conf.d/40-synaptics` to disable the right click zone:

     ```bash
+    # Section "InputClass"
+    #        Identifier "Default clickpad buttons"
+    #        MatchDriver "synaptics"
+    #        Option "SoftButtonAreas" "50% 0 82% 0 0 0 0 0"
+    #        Option "SecondarySoftButtonAreas" "58% 0 0 15% 42% 58% 0 15%"
+    # EndSection
+    ```

+    Alternatively, if you don't have the default ubuntu config, you can add the following block to the file:

+    ```bash
+    Section "InputClass"
+        Identifier "Default clickpad buttons"
+        MatchDriver "synaptics"
         Option "RightButtonAreaLeft" "0"
         Option "RightButtonAreaTop" "0"
+    EndSection
     ```

 ## Further Reading